KeithBremer/CYF-DB-Module/install/install.md

 * If you use Windows then see [here](#windows-install).
 * If you have Mac-OS then see [here](#macos-install).

+If you get stuck at any stage please post a message requesting help on #north-west-class-3.

-If you don't use any of the above then please talk to a mentor about how to proceed.
+If you don't use any of the above operating systems then please talk to a mentor about how to proceed.

 ---
 ## Ubuntu Install